-- Combine the cookie crumbs, butter, and 1 TBSP granulated sugar and press into the bottom of a lightly greased 9 inch springform pan.
+- Combine the cookie crumbs, butter, and 1 tablespon granulated sugar and press into the bottom of a 9 inch springform pan.
 Bake for just under 10 minutes or until the crust begins to brown and is fragrant.
 Let cool on a wire wrack for a half hour.

 - Preheat the oven to 350 degrees.

 - Beat 24 ounces of full fat cream cheese until fluffy and smooth.
-Beat in 1 cup granulated sugar, then the pumpkin, and the spices and vanilla.
-Then beat in the eggs one at a time.
+Beat in 1 cup granulated sugar, then the pumpkin puree.
+Beat in the cinnamon, nutmeg, ginger, cloves, and vanilla extract.
+Beat in the eggs one at a time.
 Be sure to scrape down the sides and bottom of the bowl after each addition.